thdhondt/mnemex-site/content/_index.md

 ## How can I contribute?

-We are an open source project and run as an Open Collective ourselves.
-You can contribute money or code.
+We are an open source project and any support, financial or code is welcome.

+## Why Mnemex?

+Mnemex is simply the concatenation of the words 'mnemosyne' + 'exchange'.
+[Mnemosyne](https://en.wikipedia.org/wiki/Mnemosyne) is goddess of memory in the Greek mythology.